 A new curriculum is being developed for settings and schools in Wales.
-The curriculum will be available by April 2019 for feedback.
-A final version will be available in January 2020, and will be used throughout Wales by 2022.
+Following a feedback period which ended in July 2019, the refined version will be available in January 2020, which will be used throughout Wales by 2022.

 The whole approach to developing young people aged 3 to 16 will change.